ConferencesCode/SIGMA/README.md

 # SimGNN
 This repo contains code for SimGNN, current under review on ICML 2023.
+We provide the codes for large-scale datasets here.

 ## Environment:
 The implemetation is based on python and C++ (for simrank computations).